Ahmad-danaf/Sheet-Cell/README.md

 - Version number increases on each cell update
 - Each cell tracks the version it was last modified
 - Users can view the sheet in previous versions (without overwriting current state)
+- Visual notifications prompt users when viewing an outdated version

 ### 🎨 JavaFX Graphical Interface
 - Editable grid-based UI with scroll and zoom support